RecruitingPhase 1Phase 2NCT06255782

 • Known or suspected major organ injury/dysfunction/anomalies.

-• Vital sign abnormalities
+• Vital sign and laboratory abnormalities outside of reference ranges.

 • Treatment with any other gene therapy or gene editing therapy